What is The Open System?

 The Open System asks us to move beyond basic notions of “equity” into the actual systemic liberatory shift that re-energizes our local democracy so that all families, regardless of race or background, can secure a future for their children.
 Through opening the system and confronting the immoral contradictions in our local democracy, we can address institutional bias and injustices baked into our legacy of closed education systems.
 Co-creating with families and communities allows districts and schools to confront the real systemic biases with an action orientation.
 We have seen firsthand how communities that are committed to an ongoing journey of equity-seeking behavior can address decades of mistrust and systemic oppression.
 We believe these stories, and the approaches they yielded, point a path forward for a field deadlocked by national debates and local fear of failure.

-Our emergent Open Principles co-created with our community shared the questions, ideas and practices to bring families, communities and educators together for co-creation and co-production in our public education system.
+Our Open Principles have been co-created with our community shared the questions, ideas and practices to bring families, communities and educators together for co-creation and co-production in our public education system.
 They have the potential to open the potential energy of the bureaucracy and charge systems with new thinking and community ownership.
 This sometime can be radical restructuring of the system or could also be simple shifts in practice.

 Too many of the current organizations in our education discourse are monomaniacally focused on what was and on the battles of the past.
 While we must never stop learning from the past, we cannot stop building and creating a different future.
 Across this country we are seeing more and more evidence of open systems in action.